huggingface/transformers/examples/research_projects/xls_r/README.md

 no Common Voice 7 test dataset for your language, we will see together how to score your model - if this is the case, please don't be discouraged.
-We are especially excited about speech recognition systems of such low-resource languages and will make sure that we'll decide on a good approach to evaluate your model.
+We are especially excited about speech recognition systems of such low-resource languages and will make sure that we'll decide on a good approach to evaluating your model.

 ## Prizes